 My eyes filled up.

-I didn’t cry, not exactly.
+I didn’t cry.
+Not exactly.

-I just looked up at the ceiling and exhaled.
-The kind of exhale that comes when something you’ve been carrying finally has a name.
+The kind of exhale that comes when something you have been carrying finally has a name.

-This wasn’t just my father’s story.
+This was not just my father’s story.

 It never was.